dominikrys/dominikrys.github.io/content/posts/grafana-agent-config-kubernetes/index.md

     image: "img/cover.png"
     alt: "Cover"
 tags:
-  - infrastructure
+  - Kubernetes
-  - kubernetes
+  - Grafana
-  - grafana
+  - Observability
-  - monitoring
+  - SRE
 ---

 Configuring the [Grafana Agent](https://github.com/grafana/agent/) to collect metrics from nodes in a Kubernetes cluster can be quite a daunting task.
 Manually configuring scrape jobs for all the pods running in your cluster can be a laborious undertaking that is not maintainable in the long run, especially as new services are added.
-In this post, I describe a way to generate this configuration using the Grafana Agent Operator.
+In this post, I describe a way to generate a Grafana Agent configuration for a Kubernetes cluster using the Grafana Agent Operator.

 ## Possible Solutions